 Physician Accreditation Statement

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Global Education Group (Global) and Taking Control of Your Diabetes.
 Global is accredited by the ACCME to provide continuing medical education for physicians.

 Physician Credit Designation

-Global Education Group designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+Global Education Group designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nursing Continuing Education